 The freedom to light a matchstick on his own gives a sense of achievement to the child.
 That sense of accomplishment paves the path to the responsibility of not causing the fire accident.
 So in the above simple activity, we can see the child exhibiting freedom and responsibility simultaneously without anyone mentioning it specifically.
 Also, this presentation wouldn’t be given to the child unless he shows that he can handle dangerous objects without causing harm to himself or others.

-Freedom and responsibility in Kids:
+Freedom and Responsibility in Kids:

 To enjoy the privileges of freedom, one needs to know its limits and follow the rules correctly.
 As parents, we observe the children and increase their freedom limits based on how responsible they have become while playing or executing their tasks.

-How to inculcate Freedom and responsibility?
+How to teach Freedom and responsibility?

 So, in a nutshell, the child needs to be involved in various chores around the house and give him the free space to develop his sense of accomplishment.
-There are a lot of chores lists available on the internet for the kids based on their age.
+There are a lot of chores lists available on the internet for kids based on their age.
 Even if we don’t want to depend on those predefined lists, we can start introducing different chores based on their interest and age at home.
 Parents always know what’s best for their kids.
-So observing the child and his needs is one of the critical art forms that the parents have to become experts with.
+So observing the child and his needs is one of the critical art forms the parents have to become experts with.